HOW MUCH DOES IT COST FOR ADJUDICATION?

 Under the Act, all fees are shared equally by the claimant and the respondent unless the adjudicator determines differently.
 Most adjudicators will award 100% of their fee against the respondent if the payment claim is found to be wholly justified.
 Therefore a successful claimant should expect to recover most if not all the fees for the adjudication.
 If necessary, recovery of the adjudicator fee can be by application for a certificate of adjudication.

 If issues are kept simple and the submissions of the parties are complete, clear and concise, adjudicator fees can be kept to a minimum.
 The process is intended to be informal, inexpensive and quick.

 - Adjudicator fees are charged at an hourly rate and based on the grade of the adjudicator.

 Only experienced adjudicators are appointed Grade 2 or Senior.
-The majority of claims are completed in 8 hours or less however large claims; multiple claims; claims in which the respondent argues the dispute is outside the jurisdiction of the Act and/or raises other complex legal arguments; poorly presented claims or responses; or claims in which parties request conferences or inspections can exceed 8 hours.
+The majority of small value claims are completed in 8 hours or less however large claims; multiple claims; claims in which the respondent argues the dispute is outside the jurisdiction of the Act and/or raises other complex legal arguments; poorly presented claims or responses; or claims in which parties request conferences or inspections can exceed 8 hours.

 It is wrong to assume that senior adjudicators will necessarily be more expensive.
 Our practical experience is that the more senior the adjudicator, the less time is required to finalise a determination.
 Adjudicators do not bill for a minimum number of hours.
 Only actual hours worked are billed.
-Unlike some other nominating authorities, we do not charge a separate administration fee or like.
+Unlike some other ANAs, we do not charge a separate administration fee or like.